 Causes & Treatment for Dysphagia

-- Coughing or choking when eating or drinking
+- Frequent coughing during eating or drinking

-- Changes in voice quality when eating or drinking
+- Choking while eating or drinking

 - Weight loss